Workflow is the main theme for the Blender 2.8 project. Many complex architectural changes are required to achieve this goal.

 The Code Quest could not happen without the community.
 For this reason BF started a crowdfunding campaign giving to every supporter a Blender-branded 16GB USB Rocket as thank you token.

 The community pulled off something incredible!
-Over 2500 rockets were sold in a matter of weeks, making it one of the most successful Blender crowdfunding campaigns ever.
+1000 rockets sold in 4 days, and over 2500 rockets were sold in less than 3 weeks, making it one of the most successful Blender crowdfunding campaigns ever.

 By signing up as a Sponsor for the Code Quest you will gain exclusive visibility in the campaign page by featuring your website or logo showing your support for the project.